Rip Media Group is a longtime partner of Becton Dickinson. We’ve been making finance videos for them for years.

 Political speeches are masterclasses in emotional wording and community building rhetoric.
 We wanted to capitalize on the benefits that a political video or rally-type speech would offer, so we wrote our script accordingly.

-We used a victory speech filled with emotional language to appeal to the company’s community.
-Using this kind of language, we told a story about the company’s past and where they wanted to be.
+We wrote and emotional victory speech for Beckton Dickinson to appeal to the company’s community.
+Using this kind of language, we told a story about the company’s past and the journey they’ve taken to achieve the pinnacle of their dicipline – together.

-The narrator in this marketing video was a public speaker talking in front of a large audience.
-In the video, you’ll notice that the scene is set so that viewers have to look past their fellow audience members before they can see the speaker.
+The narrator in this marketing video was a public speaker talking to a large audience.
+In Beckton Dickinson’s finance video, you’ll notice that the scene is set so that viewers have to look past their fellow audience members before they can see the speaker.

 The positioning in the video serves two purposes.